untapped-inc/sema-docs/docs/getting-started.md

 * Go to Query > Execute (All or Selection).
 It will run the script and create your new database

 !!! note ""
     This will create a new database named **sema_core**.
-If you want to rename it, either use a tool like MySQL Workbench or make sure you edit the `create_schema.sql` file fromt this line: `CREATE SCHEMA sema_core;` before you Execute it.
+If you want to rename it, either use a tool like MySQL Workbench or make sure you edit the `create_schema.sql` file from this line: `CREATE SCHEMA sema_core;` before you Execute it.

 ### Populating the required tables

 Now that the database is created, let's populate some tables in there.
 Feel free to change the values to what you want, except where it's mentioned to keep them as is.

 * Let's start by populating the MySQL views necessary:
-    * Still in MySQL Workbench, using the same steps above, select the `customer_details_view.sql` located in the `database` folder and run it.
+    * Still in MySQL Workbench, using the same steps above, select the `customer_details_view.sql` located in the current directory and run it.
     * Then do the same for the `receipt_details_view.sql` file.
 * Let's add a role
 ``` sql